Living The Dream

 InformationalResolved

 Description: Two instances of a setFeeExempt() are present allowing the owner to set a single or many addresses as exempt from fees.
 For blacklisting, the owner can call setBlacklisted() and setBlacklistedMany().
-These functions should are named inconsistently.
+These functions are named inconsistently.

 Recommendation: Rename the instance of setFeeExempt() that accepts multiple addresses to setFeeExemptMany().